Vann Johnson

 Vann Johnson (November 13, 1960 – September 27, 2017) was an American singer who toured or recorded with artists such as Michael Bolton, Neil Young, The Temptations, and Yanni.
 She appeared as a featured vocalist in Yanni's live concert album and video, Tribute, in which she sang his first-ever song with completely English lyrics, "Love Is All".
 She was a featured member of the house band, The Groove, for the television show The Singing Bee.

 Vann Johnson died on September 27, 2017, at age 56, due to cancer.
-In her obituary, “her family and friends ask that, in the memory of Ms. Johnson, you donate patience to one another, kindness to a stranger and, most important, love to yourself and to the world.”.